luyadev/luya/docs/guide/app-admin-module-api.md

 ## Make Request / How to access

 Depending on your definition including your language code definition, your API should now be reachable under `http://host/yourlanguagecode/admin/api-yourmodule-yourcontroller`.

-Dont forget to create an API user in admin and assign him the permission to access the API.
+In order to access the actionWorld use `http://host/yourlanguagecode/admin/api-yourmodule-yourcontroller/hello`.